augustofasano/Probit-PFMVB/README.md

-# Asymptotically Exact Variational Bayes for High-Dimensional Binary Regression Models
+# Asymptotically Exact VB for Binary Regression

 This repository is associated with the article [Fasano, Durante and Zanella (2019). *Asymptotically Exact Variational Bayes for High-Dimensional Binary Regression Models*](https://).
 The **key contribution of this paper is outlined below**.